KyleScharnhorst/faceit-get-team-vetoes/README.md

 value is by viewing a faceit link.
 Given: https://www.faceit.com/en/teams/73d28e6f-13a5-4d16-afef-4ba6572d5849/leagues

-Your default langauge would be 'en'
+Your default langauge would be `en`